perfsonar/oppd/README.md

 # perfSONAR OPPD

 The Open Perl perfSONAR Daemon (OPPD)  is used to accept on-demand measurement requests via a web service.
-It supports tools such as BWCTL and OWAMP and is required by tools such as pSUI for users to request on-demand test.
+It supports tools such as BWCTL and OWAMP and is required by tools such as pSUI for users to request on-demand tests.

 ##Getting the Code